CY2404/CY2404/README.md

 ### Hi there 👋
-🔭 I’m currently enrolled in Master's Degree program at Northeastern University.
+🔭 I’m currently enrolled in Master's Degree program at Northeastern University, with a focus on Data Engineering.

 ## 🌐 Socials: